Loft Conversion Complete Guide: Costs, Planning Rules, Design & More

 With the help of Chambers McMillan architects, John and Susan Yates completely transformed this traditional single-storey build by converting the loft into livable space as they felt they could benefit more from the solar gain in a living zone instead of a bedroom.
 Some locals were concerned that the loft conversion’s dormer window would overlook them, but the model demonstrated this wouldn’t be the case.
 Photo: David Barbour

 Your Building Control officer will also want to check all these elements, so dig a small hole to expose the foundations first.
-If it turns out that your house needs underpinning to support the extra weight, it could double your budget before you start.
+If it turns out that your house needs underpinning to support the extra weight of a loft conversion, it could double your budget before you start.
 So this is a key consideration when planning how to convert your loft.

-2. How much head height do loft conversions require?
+2. How much head height does a loft conversion require?

 Get your designer to illustrate clearly how much headroom you’ll have in your loft once it’s converted – people are often disappointed by how much space they have to actually stand up in and on plans this isn’t always clear.

-Don’t forget you’ll have to accommodate a staircase leading up into the loft.
+Don’t forget you’ll have to accommodate a staircase leading up into the loft conversion space.
 To make the best use of space the new staircase should rise above the old one and not from within an existing bedroom.
 There’s not much point in converting the loft space if it means losing an entire room on the first floor.

 Without the roof space for water tanks and plumbing, the heating and hot water system may have to be replaced with a sealed system.
 It’s better to have an unvented hot water cylinder than a combination boiler, but it will take up a cupboard-size room and you’ll need to find somewhere to put it.